 Be empathetic and put yourself in their shoes.

 8. Handling of objections

-In many cases, customers tend to have objections during the sales process.
+In many cases, customers tend to have objections during the sales cycle and process.
 To treat them, the seller must see them as opportunities.
 How?
 ‘Or’ What?
 By asking the buyer to clarify them so that they can offer more information, complete the sales pitch, and actually make the purchase.

 9. The sale conclusion

 To successfully close a deal, the seller must find the right time to close the sale, identifying the signals given by the buyer.
 It could be questions, comments, or even gestures.

 A seller should use closing techniques such as: signing the purchase order, discussing the points of the agreement, setting delivery dates, pointing out the benefits the buyer would lose if the order is not placed at this time, among others.